Skip to content

 Function File Purpose

-store_signals() services/step_processor/base.py Persists signals to run summary
+store_signals() services/step_processor/base.py Persist output signals to run summary

-_extract_downstream_signals() services/step_orchestrator.py Collects signals from prior steps
+_extract_downstream_signals() services/step_orchestrator.py Collect outputs from prior steps for the steps namespace

-extract_output_signals() validators/energyplus/validator.py Extracts signals from EnergyPlus output
+extract_output_signals() validators/energyplus/validator.py Extract signals from EnergyPlus output envelope